 OzHarvest opens Australia’s first ‘rescued food supermarket’

-Ms Ronni Kahn , CEO of OzHarvest, at the charity's new rescue supermarket
+Ms Ronni Kahn , CEO and Founder of OzHarvest

 Australian food charity, OzHarvest, has opened the country’s first ‘rescued food supermarket’.